kishore7403/KubeFlow/README.md

 - A GKE cluster is created using Terraform with specific configurations to save costs:
   - Single node.
-  - Container-Optimized OS with containerd.
+  - Container-Optimized OS with containers.
   - E2 series, e2-micro machine type.
   - Standard persistent disk.

 ## Persistent Volume (PV)

-- A persistent volume is attached to the GKE cluster and mounted at `/[Your_First_Name]_PV_dir`.
+- A persistent volume is attached to the GKE cluster and mounted at `/Kisgoreganesh_PV_dir`.

 ## API Endpoints